We have a new documentation site for cPanel & WHM! You can find our new documentation site at docs.cpanel.net.

 powerdns services.
 Server profiles use roles to provide services that allow you to configure a server for a specific task.
 For more information, read our How to Use Server Profiles documentation.

 A simple, server-based scripting language primarily used for the Internet, generally written to include the contents of multiple files for a web page on a web server.
 SSI only supports text format.
-SSI-scripted HTML files possess the

 In computing, a piece of software that monitors the processes and services on a machine.
 You can enable and disable services with WHM’s Service Manager interface (WHM >> Home >> Service Configuration >> Service Manager).